Willi Bleicher: Head of IG Metall for the Baden-Württemberg region: "Workers leader" and wages strategist

 Bleicher viewed the integration of his organisation into the government's "concerted action" project with scepticism.
 The regional union leadership around Bleicher demanded an "end to social deconstruction" and guarantees of support for existing wage levels.
 They were ready to prepare for a strike to back their demands.
 After wage negotiation in the North Württemberg / North Baden region failed, and despite the adverse economic backdrop, the regional leadership won backing for a strike from 87.3% of voting union members.
 At this point Economics Minister Karl Schiller unexpectedly invited the leaders of the employers' confederation, Gesamtmetall and of IG Metall to a mediation meeting, which took place in Bonn on 25 and 26 October 1967.
 The parties now successfully found a solution to their differences without disruption at the factories.

 In the end the wage increases agreed during the final months of 1967, after months of negotiations, were conspicuously moderate.
 For the first time in many years the "real money" (inflation adjusted) wage levels in the IG Metall industry sectors went backwards.
 It was little consolation that across the economy as a whole wages actually fell by 1.6% in 1967 and by 1.0% in 1968.
 At the same time, within the North Württemberg – North Baden region, large numbers of employees achieved reclassifications of their jobs which compensated for the disappointing level of the headline increase.
-The parties also agreed in principal to guarantee the basic levels in the Stuttgart region.
-Reductions in bonus levels could only be inplemented with works council agreement, which in the overall context of the negotiations that year represented a relative success.
+The parties also agreed in principle to guarantee the basic levels in the Stuttgart region.
+Reductions in bonus levels could only be implemented with a works agreement, which in the overall context of the negotiations that year represented a relative success.